Covid Deaths Among Europes Elderly Hits All-time Low: WHO - UrduPoint

 The trend could possibly be attributed to the rollout of vaccines among high-risk groups, according to Hans Kluge, the WHO regional director for Europe.

-"Over the past two months the trend among people more than 80 years of age has diverged from the trend seen in every other age group," Kluge told a press conference in Athens.
+"Over the past two months the trend among people more than 80 years of age has diverged from the trend seen in every other age group," Kluge told a news conference in Athens.

 Kluge noted that the group now accounted for close to 30 percent of Covid-19 related deaths.